 Instructions

 - In a large baking or roasting pan.
 Drizzle one tablespoon of olive oil on the bottom of the pan.
-As you chopped each vegetable, scatter them in the prepared baking pan.
+As you chop each vegetable, scatter them in the prepared baking pan.

 - Bake for 20 minutes.
 Remove from oven and turn veggies over once.
 Return to oven and continue to bake for additional 15 minutes.
 Taste and adjust the salt, if needed.
 Remove and serve.